 About the Workshop

-During this 2-hour hands-on and interactive workshop, we will guide you through the world of Open Science and, specifically, how to upload your research to an open repository (Zenodo).
+During this hands-on and interactive 2-hour workshop, we walked you through the world of Open Science and, more specifically, how to upload your research to an open repository (Zenodo).

 - the basics of Open and FAIR principles